Gaopeng-Bai/myspotipy/README.md

 Details pls check the documents in <https://spotipy.readthedocs.io/en/latest/>

-## 5. Make sure the graph data that generate by Model already exit in ../data_resources/save_data
+## 5. Make sure the graph data that generate by Model already exited in ../data_resources/save_data
 ## 6. Run this application with your Spotify ID.

 Login your Spotify client -> Click on your profile photo -> The menu button under your photo.